iMoonLab/DeepHypergraph/docs/source/tutorial/dataset.rst

 Building Dataset
 ==================

 DHG includes a number of datasets that can be used to train and test your models.
 In this section, we will introduce how to use DHG's :doc:`data </api/data>` module, the architecture of creating a data object, and how to build your own dataset and specified pre-processing steps.
 We welcome to contribute to the dataset by submitting a pull request on `GitHub <https://github.com/iMoonLab/DeepHypergraph>`_, please following the :doc:`instruction </start/contribution>` guide.

 Usage
 -----------------------

-If your network is OK, you can directly use any of the datasets in :doc:`/api/data` as follows:
+You can directly use any of the datasets in :doc:`/api/data` as follows after your network is ready:

 .. code-block:: python